-The REST API connection should be enabled and all the proper parameters provided if you wish for Hackolade to retrieve additional metadata such as: tags, location and region replication, automatic failover, virtual network filter and rules, and IP-range filter.
+The REST API connection must be enabled and all the proper parameters provided if you wish for Hackolade to retrieve additional Azure metadata such as: tags, location and region replication, automatic failover, virtual network filter and rules, and IP-range filter.

-First, you must provide the Resource Group Name and Subscription ID of Cosmos DB instance, as found in the Overview screen of the Comos DB instance.
+First, you must provide the Resource Group Name and Subscription ID of Cosmos DB instance, as found in the Overview screen of the Cosmos DB instance.
 More information here.

 Note: it is critical to assign the proper role to the application just registered.
 This is done following the steps outlined here.

-Finally, the Application secret is obtained from the Cerificates & secrets screen of the App registration:
+Finally, the Application secret is obtained from the Certificates & secrets screen of the App registration:

 If you don't know how to generate some of the above values, you may want to consult this document.